 Gifts for Genealogists: Over $100

-Portable Scanner (affiliate links)- One of the most useful tools in my traveling research bag is my Doxie Go.
+Portable Scanner - One of the most useful tools in my traveling research bag is my Doxie Go.
 This little scanner is ideal for not just scanning family photos and documents, but also for digitizing office papers.
 It is compact and portable, and it scans quickly, making quick work of big jobs.
-Many genealogists also like the FlipPal which I also own, but I find myself turning to the Doxie Go for all but large or awkward items.

 Ancestry Subscription - Ancestry is the most popular paid service offering access to genealogical records.
 Because of its price, many genealogists rotate subscription periods to save money, making a gift subscription especially valued.
 You can view the subscription levels here and purchase a gift subscription here.